If you’re visiting Barcelona, you’ll likely catch wind of the Montserrat Mountain and Monastery, one of the best day trips from the city.

 Organize a Bus Transfer

-If you want the freedom of visiting on your own but don’t want the hassle of catching the train or renting a car, then book this easy and affordable tour bus transfer from Barcelona to the Monastery.
+If you want the freedom of visiting Montserrat on your own but don’t want the hassle of catching the train or renting a car, then book this easy and affordable tour bus transfer from Barcelona to the Monastery.

 Looking for a tour that’s a little bit different?

 - Tapas and Wine Tasting Tour: This tour includes a delicious tapas lunch, complete with a wine tasting.
 Since the options for food aren’t great at Montserrat, this is an excellent way to eat well on your day trip to Montserrat.
+You’ll also get a small group walking tour of the monastery plus free time to visit the museum or take the funicular to the top of the mountain.

 What to do at Montserrat, Barcelona

-Visit the Monastery
+Visit the Santa Maria de Montserrat Monastery

 For those of strong faith, the Monastery is first and foremost a religious pilgrimage site.
 However, visiting the abbey and basilica is a big highlight for all visitors, as it is one of Catalonia’s most beautiful churches.